skymethod/minipub-docs/get-started.md

   }
 }
 ```
+4. In the Cloudflare Dashboard:
+- Ensure you have the [Workers Paid](https://www.cloudflare.com/plans/developer-platform/#overview) plan enabled on your account (5.00 USD/month)
+- Ensure you have [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects) enabled on your account, used as the backend data storage

-4. Upload to your Cloudflare account
+5. Upload to your Cloudflare account

 ```sh
 denoflare push comments-yourapp-prod
 ```
-5. In the Cloudflare Dashboard:
+6. In the Cloudflare Dashboard:
-- Ensure you have the [Workers Paid](https://www.cloudflare.com/plans/developer-platform/#overview) plan enabled on your account (5.00 USD/month)
-- Ensure you have [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects) enabled on your account, used as the backend data storage
 - Set up an A record for your zone `yourapp.com` named `comments` pointing to `192.0.2.1`
 - In the `yourapp.com` zone, select _Workers_ -> _Add Route_, set _Route_ to `comments.yourapp.com/*`, and _Service_ to `comments-yourapp-prod`